Chugai Group Human Rights Initiatives

 Human Rights Initiatives in Supply Chain

-It requires respect and compliance with respect to ethics, labor, EHS, the environment and related management systems based on the “Pharmaceutical Industry Principles for Responsible Supply Chain Management * (Pharmaceutical Industry Principles for Responsible Supply Chain Management, hereinafter referred to as the “PSCI Principles”)” developed by PSCI.
+It requires respect for and compliance with ethics, labor, EHS, the environment and related management systems based on the “Pharmaceutical Industry Principles for Responsible Supply Chain Management” developed by PSCI.

 In addition, we conduct audits of important business partners, require them to present corrective plans for any identified findings, and conduct regular monitoring.